A beautiful room with an amazing view.

-Payments and reconciliation can be a waste of time for your team
+Payments and reconciliation can be time-consuming

 There’s another important aspect to consider – how much time does your team spend taking, managing, and following up on payments?
 How often do they lose time correcting errors or reconciling payments with guest profiles in the PMS?
 These processes can take a huge chunk of time out of your staff’s day without adding any extra value to the guest experience or your business.

-New expectations regarding payments post-pandemic
+New expectations regarding payments

-Also, worth noting is many teams have become smaller post-pandemic due to labor shortages in some areas, making a reduced workload even more important for some businesses.
+Also, worth noting is many teams have become smaller due to labor shortages in some areas, making a reduced workload even more important for some businesses.

 So, how can you change your payment process to improve your guest experience, streamline operations, and ensure quick, safe transactions?